 We spent last December in South Africa.
-We loved our time there and we wanted to share some activities and experiences that we had.
+We loved our time there and we wanted to share some of our activities and experiences.
 Here’s a list of the 10 best things to do in this amazing country!

-After those of our guest bloggers, it’s now our turn to share some travel-inspired articles.
+After those of our guest-bloggers, it’s now our turn to share some travel inspiration articles.

 Anyway, here’s my list of the 10 best activities in South Africa.

 1. Table Mountain

 Table Mountain is an emblem of Cape Town.
 This mountain has recently been named one of the 7 New Natural Wonders of the World.
 You have the choice of going there by cable car or hiking in the many picturesque paths.

 Cost of the cable car: 330R roundtrip in the morning, so about CAD $33 (more information on prices here)

 Go early because there are always crowds of people and the queues can be long!
 If you want a guided tour, here’s a Table Mountain tour including Robben Island and Castle of Good Hope that we liked.
 You will learn a lot about the city of Cape Town.
 That’s what we did and it was very interesting.